United Way Caregivers Coalition Caregivers Toolbox

 Information: Click here

-This study found that there are 5.5 million military caregivers in America, and that 1.1 million of these caregiver’s support Veterans from post-9/11 wars.
+Caregivers of Vets Continue to Face Challenges, Study (2014) This study found that there are 5.5 million military caregivers in America, and that 1.1 million of these caregiver’s support Veterans from post-9/11 wars.
 These caregiving efforts save the U.S. healthcare system an estimated $3 billion annually.

 Attribution: RAND Health, in coordination with the RAND National Security Research Division, funded by Caring for Military Families: The Elizabeth Dole Foundation.

-Click here to see article in USA Today
+Information: Click here to see full report Click here to see article in USA Today Click here to see Op-Ed in USA Today

 Catalyzing Technology to Support Family Caregiving Report, Full Report (2014) Until now, technology has made only modest contributions to supporting caregivers.
 Can technology play a more meaningful role in helping caregivers?
 And how we can accelerate innovation in developing new applications to support caregivers?
 In April 2014, an expert roundtable convened to explore these questions.
 This report provides a starting point for innovators who want to better understand a caregiver’s needs.